Kavindu-Wijesekara/multi-folders-files-creator/README.md

 ## Features

 - Create multiple files and folders with a single command
+- **Preview mode** - See exactly what will be created before confirming
 - Automatically create parent directories if they don't exist
 - Use file templates based on file extensions
 - Customize the separator character and other settings